This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have a skin infection or an infected wound on or near your abdomen.

 - You have questions or concerns about your surgery.

 - You have more pain or have trouble urinating.

 - Your signs and symptoms get worse.

-- You may bleed more than expected or get an infection after surgery.
+You may bleed more than expected or get an infection.
 Nerves, blood vessels, muscles, intestines, and other organs may get damaged.
 You may have problems with your ureter or bladder, which may cause urine to leak.
-You may get a blood clot in your arm or leg.
-The clot may travel to your heart or brain and cause life-threatening problems, such as a heart attack or stroke.
+You may develop a life-threatening blood clot in your arm or leg.
 Your condition may get worse during surgery, and may become life-threatening.
 Your body may reject the new kidney.